systec-electronic/yocto-sysworxx/README.md

 ./emmc-installer/build.sh
 ```

-The commands above will create the file `E004481-sysworxx-image-default-emmc-installer-*.sh`.
+The commands above will create the file `sysworxx-image-default-emmc-installer-*.sh`.
 To install it follow the steps below:

 - Boot from SD Card